Shinzo Abe Feared Dead After Being Shot At, AFP Reports

 Shinzo Abe Assassination attempt: Former Japanese prime minister Shinzo Abe is feared dead after apparently being shot at a campaign event in the city of Nara on Friday morning, local media report.
 The broadcaster aired footage showing Abe collapsed on the street, with several security guards running toward him.
 Abe was holding his chest when he collapsed, with his shirt smeared with blood.
 NHK says Abe was rushed to a hospital.
 Abe was in Nara campaigning ahead of Sunday’s election for the parliament’s upper house and was giving a speech when people heard a gunshot.
-Soon after, the police arrested a male suspect at the scene on suspicion of attempted murder, NHK said.Also Read - Videos Captures Moment When Shinzo Abe Was Shot at
+Soon after, the police arrested a male suspect at the scene on suspicion of attempted murder, NHK said.Also Read - Shinzo Abe in Cardiopulmonary Arrest After Being Shot At.
+Here's What it Means

 - Former Japanese PM Shinzo Abe